Cinara cupressi: Taxonomy

+This species was first described by George Bowdler Buckton in 1881 and originally named Lachnus cupressi.

 Several species of aphid have been described on cypresses and related trees in various parts of the world.
 In North America, these are Cinara canadensis on Juniperus virginiana, Cinara sabinae on Juniperus sabina, and Cinara cupressi on Cupressaceae species in North America.
 C. cupressi was also described from Cupressaceae in the United Kingdom.
 The species Lachnus juniperinus was described from Poland on Juniperus communis and Thuja occidentalis, but all these species have since been synonymised with C. cupressi by many authors.
 The insect in Europe and the Middle East has been described as C. cupressi, the one in Africa as C. cupressivora while the one in North America has been described as C. sabinae.
 These species are not separable using morphological characters alone, and a determination as to whether they are valid species awaits molecular evidence.
 Meanwhile, the CABI Invasive Species Compendium includes them all under C. cupressi "sensu lato" (in the broadest sense).